interledger/interledger.github.io/concepts/spsp.md

 * Generates a payment pointer<br/>
 A payment pointer is like an email address, but for sending/receiving value.

-An SPSP client
+When you start an SPSP client, it:
-* Uses a recipient's payment pointer to directly obtain destination account and secret from the receiver
+* Uses the recipient's payment pointer to directly obtain destination account and secret from the receiver
 * Connects with moneyd using the destination account and secret.
 * Sends value over the connection